mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 To fully disable the grouping feature, set the `disableRowGrouping` prop to `true`.

-It will disable all the features related to the grouping columns, even if a model is provided.
+It will disable all the features related to the row grouping, even if a model is provided.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingDisabled.js", "bg": "inline", "defaultCodeOpen": false}}